Skip to main content

 Results

 The scenario-decision cycle dropped 50%, measured from creation through owner sign-off.
-The surprise was the architect audience.
-20% of Scenarios users were architects, a segment Join hadn’t been designing for.
+Architects accounted for 20% of Scenarios users — a segment Join hadn’t been designing for.
 The comparison view matched how they presented design options to their own clients, and they found the feature on their own.
-That discovery reshaped how Join thought about the product’s reach.

 “This is like a happy meal for decision making.
 Everything you need, all in one place.”